 d.
 Threats of violence or actual violence (including but not limited to sexual violence) against any other staff or students;

 e.
-Any other behaviour, whether on Easton Education’s physical campus (if/ where applicable), on Easton Education’s website or through Easton Education’s IC Resources, or on campus but otherwise creating unreasonable disruption or disharmony to (without limitation) students or staff .
+Any other behavior, whether on Easton Education’s physical campus (if/ where applicable), on Easton Education’s website or through Easton Education’s IC Resources, or on campus but otherwise creating unreasonable disruption or disharmony to (without limitation) students or staff.

-5. The Institution shall determine, in its sole discretion, what constitutes behaviour outlined in paragraphs 4(a) through 4(e).
+5. The Institution shall determine, in its sole discretion, what constitutes behavior outlined in paragraphs 4(a) through 4(e).

-6. Students may appeal any decision involving discipline for unacceptable behaviour by writing to Easton Educations Dean of Academics, within ten (10) days of the date that a disciplinary decision has been made.
+6. Students may appeal any decision involving discipline for unacceptable behavior by writing to Easton Educations Dean of Academics, within ten (10) days of the date that a disciplinary decision has been made.

 7. Breach of these guidelines may result in disciplinary action, which action shall be taken formally, and in writing.